Frank-Star-fn/hello-world/README.md

 # hello-world
-hello-world in github for several programing languages
+hello-world in github by several programing languages.